 LLM Employability Initiatives and Results

-Employability has always been on the top of the agenda of the Shipping and Trade Law Department, College of Law and Criminology at Swansea, aiming at preparing our LLM students for their professional life after graduation.
+Employability has always been on the top of the agenda of the Shipping and Trade Law Department, School of Law at Swansea, aiming at preparing our LLM students for their professional life after graduation.
 To that end, every year, the Department of Shipping and Trade Law organises a number of initiatives for enhancing our LLM students’ employability.
 These include:

-- Tailor-made employability advice by two dedicated Employability Officers—Dr George Leloudas and Dr Theodora Nikaki, who run talks to develop the skills of our postgraduate students and inform their career plans.
+- Tailor-made employability advice by our dedicated Employability Officers, who run talks to develop the skills of our postgraduate students and inform their career plans.

 - A series of guest lectures delivered by distinguished visiting scholars and practitioners who share their expertise with our LLM students and give them an insight of the practice.